corecodeio/devguide-python-fundamentals-23.1/src/technologies/2022/week06/README.md

 ## Week goal 🏁

 <p>We will learn about some data types and their manipulation.
-For this week we will use a code editor, Python installed on the computer, live coding sessions and this guide.</p>
+For this week we will use a code editor, Python installed on your computer, live coding sessions and this guide.</p>

 ## Week subtopics